 3b) The HPLMN UDM to the SOR-AF: Nsoraf_SoR_Get request (VPLMN ID, SUPI of the UE, access type (see 3GPP TS 29.571 [72] )).
 The VPLMN ID and the access type parameters, indicating where the UE is registering, are stored in the HPLMN UDM;

-3c) The SOR-AF to the HPLMN UDM: Nsoraf_SoR_Get response (the list of preferred PLMN/access technology combinations and the SOR-CMCI, if any, or the secured packet, or neither of them);
+3c) The SOR-AF to the HPLMN UDM: Nsoraf_SoR_Get response (the list of preferred PLMN/access technology combinations the SOR-CMCI, if any, and the "Store the SOR-CMCI in the ME" indicator, if any, or the secured packet, or neither of them);

-Based on the information received in step 3b and any operator specific criteria, the SOR-AF may include the list of preferred PLMN/access technology combinations, and the SOR-CMCI, if any, or the secured packet in the Nsoraf_SoR_Get response or may provide the Nsoraf_SoR_Get response with neither a list of preferred PLMN/access technology combinations nor SOR-CMCI nor a secured packet; If the SOR-AF includes the list of preferred PLMN/access technology combinations and the ME of the UE supports the SOR-CMCI, the SOR-AF may provide the SOR-CMCI, otherwise the SOR-AF shall not provide the SOR-CMCI.
+Based on the information received in step 3b and any operator specific criteria, the SOR-AF may either:

+- include the list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, and optionally the "Store the SOR-CMCI in the ME" indicator, if any;

+- provide the secured packet in the Nsoraf_SoR_Get response; or

+- provide the Nsoraf_SoR_Get response with neither of the information above.

+If the SOR-AF includes the list of preferred PLMN/access technology combinations and the ME of the UE supports the SOR-CMCI, the SOR-AF may provide the SOR-CMCI and optionally the "Store the SOR-CMCI in the ME" indicator, otherwise the SOR-AF shall provide neither the SOR-CMCI nor the "Store the SOR-CMCI in the ME" indicator.

 NOTE 2: In this version of the specification, when the access type where the UE is registering indicates 3GPP access, then the UE is registering over the NG-RAN access technology.